Morgan Wallen in a white t-shirt with a backwards cap

 Up Down (Feat.
 Florida Georgia Line)

-‘Up Down’ remains Wallen’s live show opener - and for good reason.
+‘Up Down’ remains a staple of Morgan Wallen's spellbinding live show - and for good reason.
 It’s a celebratory whiskey shot of a song, made with equal parts bro-country braggadocio and charming Southern swagger.

 For lesser artists, this blockbuster, Florida Georgia Line-assisted chart-topper would have become the defining hit of their career.
-For Wallen, it struggles to make it into his top ten.
+For Morgan, it struggles to make it into his Top Five.

 3